chaiko/tfrecord_dataset/README.md

 print(data)
 ```

-#### Transforming input data
+#### Data transformation

-The reader reads TFRecord payloads as bytes.
-You can optionally pass a callable
+The reader reads TFRecord payload as bytes.
+You can pass a callable as the
-as the `transform` argument for post processing into the desired format, as
+`transform` argument for parsing the bytes into the desired format, as
-shown in the example above.
+shown in the simple example above.
+You can use such transformation for parsing
+serialized structured data, e.g. protobuf, numpy arrays, images, etc.

 Here is another example for reading and decoding images: